-The AND function in the UIM can be converted to an OR function using De Morgan's Theorem.
-Two or more Function Block outputs are inverted into the UIM and ANDed, Figure 2; the result is inverted at the Function Block inputs.
-Under De Morgan's Theorem, an AND with inverted inputs and outputs is equivalent to an OR.
+An AND function in the UIM can be converted to an OR function using De Morgan's Theorem.
+Two or more Function Block outputs are inverted into the UIM and ANDed, as shown in Figure 2; the result is inverted at the Function Block inputs.
+Using De Morgan's Theorem, an AND with inverted inputs and outputs is equivalent to an OR.

-In PLUSASM, this technique is implemented in two parts.
-First, a NOR function is created by inverting the inputs to the UIM AND.
+In PLUSASM, this technique is explicitly implemented in two parts.
+First, a NOR function is created by inverting the inputs to create a UIM AND.